SLEEP IS PRECIOUS AND PRICELESS

 “I think of you through the watches of the night because you are my help.”

-After three full, long days at a camp, the 74 year old body was ready for sleep.
+After three full, long days at a camp, the 75-year-old body was ready for sleep.
 I slept 12 hours in one day.
 Gratitude was my attitude.

-Each year millions upon millions are spent on sleeping aids.
+Each year millions upon millions of dollars are spent on sleeping aids.
 Sleep is vital.

 Here are three of my practices for sleeping well: